mlearnfab/web/_sources/faq.md

 **Q.** *How does the community work?*

 **A.** The community supports informal and formal learning paths.
-In the informal learning path, you are a "guest" of the @mlearnfab community.
-As guest, you are welcome to attend all "open" sessions and events.
-In the formal learning path, you become a "member" by enrolling in a formal course of study.
+In the informal learning path, you can attend any of the meetup sessions.
+In the formal learning path, you will receive access to additional instructional resources.
+The additional resources include access to video recordings of the meetups, a practice area for working on python, data science, and machine learning assignments.
+You will also be assigned to a cohort.
+You will have the option of working with others on project assignments.

-Members receive access to instructional resources, invitation to small group recitations, and the ability to access new learning modules as they become available.

 ---

 **Q.** *How much does it cost to join as a member of <font color="green">@mlearnfab</font>?*

-**A.** There is no cost in being a guest or a member.
+**A.** There is no cost to attending the meetups or signing up for the formal learning path.
 The fee structure is likely to change in 2023.
-To retain your membership status you must be an active learner, even if the activity is minimal.
-Think of it as getting a free membership pass to a fitness club.
-If you don't stay active, your membership pass will be given to someone else.

 ---